Genoa Economic and Financial Conference (1922): Treaty of Rapallo

-Aftermath
+Conclusion and assessment

 With the Treaty of Rapallo pulling Russia and Germany out of the main picture, the conference lapsed into a stalemate.
 The major powers at first agreed on a contingency package of financial aid to Russia, but the Allies could not agree on the final plan and so nothing was offered.
 The issue of German reparations went nowhere after Poincaré threatened to invade Germany unilaterally if Berlin defaulted on its next round of payments.
 Lloyd George was increasingly undercut by heavy attacks from the London newspapers but offered a final series of linked proposals, which would reduce Germany's liabilities for reparations, increase the French share of payments and float an international loan to finance German payments, with the money from the loan going directly to France.
 However, nothing was approved, Germany was expelled, France and Belgium withdrew and the final draft communiqué to Russia was signed only by Britain, Italy, Japan, Poland, Romania, Switzerland, and Sweden and left out the key world powers except Britain itself.
 Russia, in turn, rejected this final document.
 The last decision was to set up another conference at The Hague to take up the same issues.

 The British historian Kenneth O. Morgan concluded: